A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Linear balanced singularity implies local gravitational pp-wave metric in conformal class

-We assume that $(M,g)$ is not conformally flat, which, by the first point of Proposition \ref{prop.pp-wave}, implies that $M$ has dimension $\geq 4$.
+We assume now that $(M,g)$ {\it is not conformally flat}, which, by the first point of Theorem \ref{thm.pp-wave}, implies that $M$ has dimension $\geq 4$.

-The following lemma states that a non–conformally flat, real-analytic Lorentzian manifold can be polarized with respect to at most one lightlike line field. \begin{lemma}[\cite{pecastaing.can.sl2r}, Lemma 9] Let $(M,g)$ be a real-analytic Lorentzian manifold of dimension $\geq 4$.
-Assume that $M$ is polarized with respect to distinct lightlike distributions ${\mathcal D}$ and ${\mathcal D}'$.
+According to the following lemma, $(M,g)$ can be polarized with respect to at most one lightlike line field.

+\begin{lemma}[\cite{pecastaing.can.sl2r}, Lemma 9] Let $(M,g)$ be a real-analytic Lorentzian manifold of dimension $\geq 4$.
+Assume that $M$ is polarized with respect to distinct lightlike line fields ${\mathcal D}$ and ${\mathcal D}'$.
 Then $(M,g)$ is conformally flat. \end{lemma}

-In fact, Lemma~9 of \cite{pecastaing.can.sl2r} establishes a pointwise result: if a Lorentzian manifold is polarized with respect to two distinct lightlike directions ${\mathcal D}_x$ and ${\mathcal D}'_x$ at a point $x$, then the Weyl tensor vanishes at $x$.
-Being polarized with respect to two distinct smooth lightlike line fields therefore implies the vanishing of the Weyl tensor on an open set.
-The analyticity of the structure then yields conformal flatness, and the lemma follows.
+(In fact, Lemma~9 of \cite{pecastaing.can.sl2r} establishes a pointwise result: if a Lorentzian manifold is polarized with respect to two distinct lightlike lines ${\mathcal D}_x$ and ${\mathcal D}'_x$ at a point $x$, then the Weyl tensor vanishes at $x$.)